casper-network/docs-archive/implementation/appendix.rst

          otherwise data corruption in the wasm memory may occur due to this call overwriting some bytes unintentionally.
 The size of the data which will be written is returned from the ``call_contract`` call.
-The bytes which are written are the those corresponding to the value returned by the called contract; it is up to the developer to know how to attempt to interpret those bytes.
+The bytes which are written are those corresponding to the value returned by the called contract; it is up to the developer to know how to attempt to interpret those bytes.